gallexi/darray/README.md

 ### Insertion

 #### da_insert
-Insert a value into `darr` at the specified index, moving the values beyond `index` back one element.
+Insert a value into `darr` at the specified index, moving all elements of index >= `index` back one.

 Returns a pointer to the new location of the darray upon successful function completion.
-If `da_insert` returns `NULL` reallocation failed and `darr` is left untouched.
+If `da_insert` returns `NULL`, reallocation failed and `darr` is left untouched.
 ```C
 #define /* ELEM_TYPE* */da_insert(/* ELEM_TYPE* */darr, /* size_t */index, /* ELEM_TYPE */value)
     /* ...macro implementation */
 ```

 #### da_insert_arr
-Insert an `nelem` values from `src` into `darr` at the specified index, moving the values beyond `index` back `nelem` elements.
+Insert `nelem` values from `src` into `darr` at the specified index, moving the values beyond `index` back `nelem` elements.

 Returns a pointer to the new location of the darray upon successful function completion.
-If `da_insert_arr` returns `NULL` reallocation failed and `darr` is left untouched.
+If `da_insert_arr` returns `NULL`, reallocation failed and `darr` is left untouched.
 ```C
 void* da_insert_arr(void* darr, size_t index, const void* src, size_t nelem);
 ```